autonomobil/SDCND-P4_Advanced-Lane-Lines/README.md

 ![img14]

 ### 8. **Complete Pipeline**
 A complete image processing pipeline was established to find the lane lines in images successfully and can process videos frame by frame.
-The video output ``project_video_output`` and ``challenge_video_output`` can be found in this directory.
+The video output ``project_video_output.mp4`` and ``challenge_video_output.mp4`` can be found in this directory.

 **Example of pipelined frame with debugging views:**